sastrand/http_lab/README.md

   * Of this list of samples, what language appears the most often and which samples are in that language?

+You can change the code however you'd like, but you should be able to complete the lab by filling in only the sections marked `[FILL IN HERE]`.
 The `requests` [docs](http://docs.python-requests.org/en/master/) may be helpful.